CypherCove/gdx-cclibs/flexbatch/README.md

 FlexBatch does not (yet) support GWT.

+See [CHANGES.md](Changes.md) for the change log, which lists breaking changes and LibGDX version increases.

 ## Basic Usage
 A **FlexBatch** is capable of drawing a specific type of **Batchable**, so it is instantiated using that Batchable.
 For example, to create a FlexBatch that can draw the included **Quad2D** type of Batchable: